intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/Overview/windows_guide.md

 ./Miniconda3-4.5.4-Linux-x86_64.sh
 ```

-## Step 3: Create a BigDL-Nano env
+## Step 3: Create a BigDL-Friesian env

 Use conda to create a new environment.
-For example, use `bigdl-friesian` as the new environemnt name:
+For example, use `bigdl-friesian` as the new environment name:

 ```bash
 conda create -n bigdl-friesian